Skip to content

 Verifying the Build

-docker run --rm --platform linux/arm64 \
+podman run --rm --platform linux/arm64 \

 -v ./deployment/layers/lambda_layer_arm64.zip:/layer.zip \